zadolphe/datascience/Readme.md

 #Summary
-Hi there, this is my portfolio for data science based projects.
+Hi there, this is me playing around with data science based projects.
-Finished Projects:

-    (add link with markdown)

 Data Cleaning, visualization and analysis:

-    (add link with markdown)

 Designed for viewing in GitHub.
-If you'd like to request a notebook experiment, file an issue and I might do that tonight.